Is Samarkand Worth Visiting? The Lowdown

 The bronze statues are superb works of art ©Lifejourney4two

-When arriving at the train station, present your passport and ticket for inspection, have your bags x-rayed, and then you’re given directions to your departure platform.
-Easy peasy.
+Consider booking ahead to ensure a seat, especially if you’re on a tight schedule.
+Upon arrival at the station, simply present your passport and ticket for inspection, have your bags x-rayed, and follow the signs to your platform.

 Where to Eat in Samarkand

-Here are a couple of great restaurant options that we can personally vouch for:
+Here are a couple of great restaurant options that we can personally vouch for (refer to map):

-Sharq Shirinliklari: this restaurant is situated about 300m from Registan Square and serves traditional Uzbek cuisine.
-The food wasn’t the cheapest, but it certainly was tasty.
+Sharq Shirinliklari: This restaurant is about 300m from Registan Square and serves traditional Uzbek cuisine.
+The food wasn’t the cheapest, but it was certainly tasty.

 Bobur Shashlik: Tucked away behind Bibi Khanym is a local restaurant serving all types of barbequed meat kebabs.
 It’s the cheaper option of these two.
 It’s a simple process of telling the cook what meat you want and how many pieces, and it’s barbequed right where you can see it, Uzbek style.